University and After

 Our advice and support continues throughout the university applications cycle, as universities make their offers to you and you make your decisions about which offers to keep.

-In 2020 our Sixth Form students went on to study a wide range of degree courses.
-The majority of our girls gained places at Russell Group universities, including Oxford, Cambridge, Durham, Warwick and King’s College London.
+In 2021 our Sixth Form students have gone on to study a wide range of degree courses.
+The majority of our girls gained places at Russell Group universities, including Oxford, Durham, Warwick and King’s College London.

 Thank you very much for your excellent work with the girls this year— Current Parent